carbon-language/carbon-lang/docs/design/interoperability/type_mapping.md

-If the parent has a concrete method definition, note the \$extern chain does _not_ result in that method being present on the Carbon-native version of Circle. i.e., `Shape::MakeUnion` is only present on the C++ version of Circle, not the Carbon version of Circle.
+If the parent has a concrete method definition, note the \$extern chain does _not_ result in that method being present on the Carbon-native version of `Circle`. i.e., `Shape::MakeUnion` is only present on the C++ version of `Circle`, not the Carbon version of `Circle`.
 This is a trade-off to allow use of C++ inheritance for interoperability.

 ##### Alternative: Require bridge code for inheritance

 Instead of providing parent support in \$extern, we could instead require users to write bridge code.

-In the Shape example, that would require Carbon code:
+In the `Shape` example, that would require Carbon code:

 ```
 $extern("Cpp") struct Circle {